Skip to main content

 const file = await readFile(uploader.files[0]);

-The primary purpose of the serverless function is going to be to accept the base64 encoded string (our image) and store it somewhere.
-There are multiple possibilities here - you can store it on S3, for example.
-Still, we'll be uploading our image to Cloudinary because later on, we'll be leveraging some other features from them to enhance our application.
+The function’s job is to accept the base64 encoded string (our image) and stash it somewhere.
+You could use S3, but we’re uploading to Cloudinary because we’ll be pulling in some extra features from them later.

-This article is not going to cover all the basics for Netlify Functions but at a very high level the function signature looks like this:
+This article won’t cover all the Netlify Functions basics, but at a high level, the function signature looks like this:

 module.exports.handler = async (event, context) => {